gizmosachin/ColorSlider/README.md

 ## Usage

-The sample project `Sketchpad` provides an example of how to integrate `ColorSlider`, but you can also follow the steps below.
+The sample project `Sketchpad` provides an example of how to integrate `ColorSlider` with Interface Builder, but you can also follow the steps below. `ColorSlider` has several `IBInspectable` appearance properties that you can edit right from Interface Builder, if you choose to go that route.

 Create and add an instance of `ColorSlider` to your view hierarchy.